 A thorough budget checkup involves six steps:

-- Subtract Expenses from Income.
 It’s time for the moment of truth.
 Subtract projected expenses from expected income.
-If expenses exceed income, it may be necessary to consider changes.
+If expenses exceed income, it may be necessary to consider changes to your discretionary expenses.
 Prioritize categories and look to reduce those with the lowest importance until the budget is balanced.

-- Stick to Your Budget.
-If it’s not in the budget, don’t spend it.
+If it’s not in your budget, don’t spend it.
 If it’s an emergency, make adjustments elsewhere.

 Tax time can provide an excellent opportunity to give your household budget a thorough checkup.
 In taking control of your money, you may find you are able to devote more of it to the pursuit of your financial goals.
 If it’s time to create a budget with a financial professional, reach out to the experienced Emerj360 Team at 1-833-637-5360.